Tskit for phylogenetics#

 left_coord_for_edges[edge_id_above_node_4] = 50

-tables.edges.left = left_coord_for_edges # reset the right coords
+tables.edges.left = left_coord_for_edges # apply the modified left coordinates

 tables.sort()